deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :math:`\mathbb{D}(\Theta)`, :math:`\mathbb{F}(\Theta)`,
     :math:`\mathbb{G}(\Theta)`, :math:`\ldots`, i.e., following the
     spectroscopic sub-shell letter designations for :math:`L`.
-Consult the `Symmetry Pathways<https://doi.org/10.1016/j.pnmrs.2010.11.003>`_ paper for
+Consult the `Symmetry Pathways paper <https://doi.org/10.1016/j.pnmrs.2010.11.003>`_ for
     more details on the form of the spatial symmetry functions.
-In short, the :math:`\mathbb{S}` function is independent of sample orientation, i.e., it will be part of all isotropic frequency contributions.
+In short, the :math:`\mathbb{S}` function is independent of sample orientation, i.e., it will appear in all isotropic frequency contributions.
 The :math:`\mathbb{D}(\Theta)` function has a second-rank dependence on sample orientation, and can be averaged away with fast magic-angle spinning, i.e., spinning about an angle, :math:`\theta_R`, that